 Where does Nextcloud stores user data?

 Obviously, your data is stored somewhere when you use Nextcloud.
 But I can’t tell you where it will be stored.
-That’s because Nextcloud works through partner hosting companies around the world.
+That’s because many Nextcloud customers rely on Nextcloud partner hosting companies around the world.
 They are the ones who store your data, be they located in Germany, Switzerland, Kuala Lumpur, wherever.
-You can also self-host your data on any server you have access to anywhere in the world.
+It is also possible for organizations or even individuals to self-host data on any server you have access to anywhere in the world.

 The Nextcloud approach to data storage is incredibly flexible.
 But it also puts the burden of deciding where your data should be stored on your shoulders.
 You’ll want to choose a country for your data based on your threat model, your country of citizenship, and where you are going to be located when you access that data.